Pikku-a/gamemaker-assets/README.md

 A graphical debug console that makes testing easier.

 Before it was paid, but I'm not using it anymore, so I'm putting it here too.

+### Text Box Maker PRO (for GMS 1.4)
+A dialogue system.
+Previously paid, now free and open source.
+It's the predecessor of my [Dialogue engine for GameMaker](https://pikku-a.itch.io/dialogue-engine).

+### Simple dialog maker (for GMS 1.4)
+Another dialogue system.
+It's the predecessor of the other dialogue system.
+The grandfather of my [Dialogue engine for GameMaker](https://pikku-a.itch.io/dialogue-engine), you could say.